jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

 # Nix Expression Language in closing.

-  Thats it!
-There is no way I could possibly explain all the intricacies, but I hope it's enough to get a feel for how cool Nix is.
-Obviously, you can construct very complicated expressions from these basic building blocks, but it should give you a basis to start understanding what you are looking at.
+  Thats it

-  From these rudamentary building blocks, an entire package ecosystem has been created.
+  From these rudamentary building blocks, an entire package ecosystem ha been created.

 ---